Georgia Fullerton: Opening Reception

 Hortense Gordon: Towards the New

-As a founding—and the oldest—member of Painters Eleven, Gordon valued the group’s shared energy and experimentation with abstraction.
-This exhibition highlights her stylistic transformations and tireless pursuit of the new, celebrating her lasting impact on Canadian art.
+In 1953, Gordon was a founding member of the influential artist collective, Painters Eleven, who were committed to advancing abstract art in Canada.
+Gordon valued the group’s shared energy and experimentation with abstraction.
+Buoyed by their support, Painters Eleven helped validate her move toward abstraction at a time when it was still controversial in Canada.
+Drawn from the RMG’s Permanent Collection, this exhibition highlights Hortense Gordon’s stylistic transformations and tireless pursuit of the new, celebrating her lasting impact on Canadian art.

 Georgia Fullerton: Being In and Moving Through